BarisTutakli/blog/_posts/2021-11-30-interface-abstract-inheritance.md

 ```

 Output:<br>
-I am a person and my name is Bob
+I am a person and my name is Bob<br>
-I am a person and my name is Dennis
+I am a person and my name is Dennis<br>
-Dennis is also a worker
+Dennis is also a worker<br>
-I am a person and my name is Steve
+I am a person and my name is Steve<br>
-Steve is also a manager
+Steve is also a manager<br>

 ## C# Abstraction
 <p style='text-align: justify;'>